rjseymour66/rjseymour66.github.io/content/bash/scripting/io.md

 ## Here documents

 A *here document* supplies multi-line input to a command without requiring a separate file.
 Everything between the opening and closing delimiter is treated as stdin.
-The delimiter can be any word — `EOF` is conventional but not required.
+The delimiter can be any word. `EOF` is conventional but not required.

 ### Writing a login banner